 It goes without saying that you should keep lights off and electrical devices unplugged rather than left on standby when you’re not home, but many people make these mistakes.
 It might be tempting to leave lights on to give the illusion that someone is home and improve your building’s security, but you’d be far better off installing an alarm or a double lock than piling more expense onto your energy bill.
 Remember: small changes are essential in maintaining energy efficiency in your home.

 While original features may look beautiful, they are not always the most efficient.
 Given that some period properties are over a hundred years old, it stands to reason that an old faucet mayleaks, or that a decades-old toilet may not flush efficiently.

 Not only are ill-functioning bathroom features frustrating, but they will also cost you more money in the long term than modern replacements.
-Updating your sinks, toilets, faucets and showerheads to energy-saving equivalents could save you 77% on your water bill.
+Updating your sinks, flushing toilets, faucets and showerheads to energy-saving equivalents could save you 77% on your water bill.
 Then, not only will you enjoy a more pleasant shower, but you’ll also have more money in your pocket to show for it.

 If you’re worried about modern features looking out of place in your home, try vintage-look bathroom pieces.
 You can have all the functionality of a modern bathroom without compromising on the character and style of your home.

 Insulating your hot water lines is the most efficient way to improve your hot water system, and will prevent them cooling off quickly and reduce the need to reheat between uses.
 It’s also advisable to use low-flow fixtures for your shower and bath and try to limit yourself (and the rest of the household) to one bath or shower per day each.

 Try not to get sucked in by “instant hot water taps” in your kitchen (here you find some of the best kitchen faucets), as these are a huge drain on energy resources.
 It’s better to use an energy-efficient kettle instead.